Leclerc, fearing Amazon, to launch Paris food delivery service

 Amazon’s purchase of upmarket U.S. food chain Whole Foods last year has prompted speculation the online giant could focus on the European food and supermarket sector next, with some analysts seeing France as prime target.

 “We will rise up to the challenge, starting with home delivery in Paris.
-Amazon are the kings of logistics, the kings of IT and algorithms,” chief executive Michel-Edouard Leclerc told France Info radio.“But I have a trust relationship with consumers.
+Amazon are the kings of logistics, the kings of IT and algorithms,” chief executive Michel-Edouard Leclerc told France Info radio.
+“But I have a trust relationship with consumers.
 I think commercial policy will prevail.”

 Leclerc has overtaken Carrefour as the leading food retailer in France by market share, partly because its prices are typically lower than its rivals.

-The new service, to be called‘Leclerc Chez Moi’ (Leclerc To My Door), will be launched on March 26 in northern Paris and from May 15 in the south of the city.
+The new service, to be called ‘Leclerc Chez Moi’ (Leclerc To My Door), will be launched on March 26 in northern Paris and from May 15 in the south of the city.

 It will price products at 15-20 percent below those of competitors with a goal of generating revenue equivalent to a hypermarket in the first year.